tomcentrate/octopress-personal-site/projects/index.md

 ads: false
 description: A non-exhaustive list of projects that I have been a part of publicly.
 ---
 This is a list of projects that I've been involved with publicly and want to share.
 A lot of other projects are on my github.
-Feel free to check them out!
+Feel free to check them out.

+# Current Projects

+Currently I have the following up and running.

+## Friendship CRM

+It's management, on friendship!
+Originally used so that I have a better way of keeping track of different relationships and people in my life, so I can be more responsive and better.
+Started out as a prototype made in [AirTable](https://airtable).

+#### Current Goals

+# Archived Projects

-## Digital Wave
+### Digital Wave
 * [Github](https://github.com/mickmuzac/digitalwave)
 * [DevPost Page](http://devpost.com/software/digital-wave)